Bikes can be a big investment that, once made, are worth protecting. Cycle insurance is one way to make sure you’re covered for every eventuality.

 Ebikes are also often an individual’s second bike (though that situation is changing as many turn to using them as dedicated commuting bikes), so it’s worth shopping around to see who offers the most generous multi-bike discount.

-Lastly – though it’s not a nice thought at all – with the public mood shifting in favour of tougher sentences for cyclists and some pushing for greater regulation of ebikes, it is probably wise to consider what public liability/third-party insurance a policy can provide.
+Lastly – though it’s not a nice thought – with the public mood shifting in favour of tougher sentences for cyclists and some pushing for greater regulation of ebikes, it is probably wise to consider what public liability/third-party insurance a policy can provide.

-Our insurance comparison tool includes coverage for ebikes and is the easiest way to ensure you’re getting the best coverage possible.
+Our bike insurance comparison tool includes coverage for ebikes and is the easiest way to ensure you’re getting the best coverage possible.

 Best road bike insurance for you